 [When as the Buddha, with a] wooden bowl, behaving as ‘pregnant’, [he received] great slander [by Ciñcā-mānavikā (旃遮) the] female prostitute, extending [to] kinds of persons [like] Angulimālā [who tried to kill him, and] disciples [like] Devadatta [who tried to replace him], all [of them] came [to] create opposition.

-Yet, [the] Buddha for them conferred prediction of enlightenment, transforming [to] enable [them to be] accomplished [as] Buddhas.
+Yet, [the] Buddha for them conferred predictions of enlightenment, transforming [to] enable [them to be] accomplished [as] Buddhas.

 How can [we] not [with] those opposing, then [regarded] as [those] for favouring us, with those slandering, then [regarded] as [those] for accomplishing us?